-78 Significant levels of downgrades to Short and Long-Term credit ratings have not materialised since the crisis in March 2020.
+- Significant levels of downgrades to Short and Long-Term credit ratings have not materialised since the crisis in March 2020.
 In the main, where they did change, any alterations were limited to Outlooks.
-However, more recently the UK sovereign debt rating has been placed on Negative Outlook by the three major rating agencies in the wake of the Truss/Kwarteng unfunded taxcuts policy.
-Although the Sunak/Hunt government has calmed markets, the outcome of the rating agency reviews is unknown at present, but it is possible the UK sovereign debt rating will be downgraded.
-Accordingly, when setting minimum sovereign debt ratings, this Authority will not set a minimum rating for the UK.

-79 Although bank CDS prices, (these are market indicators of credit risk), spiked upwards during the days of the Truss/Kwarteng government, they have returned to more average levels since then.
+Nonetheless, when setting minimum sovereign debt ratings, this Authority will not set a minimum rating for the UK. - Although bank CDS prices, (these are market indicators of credit risk), spiked upwards during the days of the Truss/Kwarteng government in the autumn of 2022, they have returned to more average levels since then.
 However, sentiment can easily shift, so it will remain important to undertake continual monitoring of all aspects of risk and return in the current circumstances.
-Link monitor CDS prices as part of their creditworthiness service to local authorities and The Council has access to this information via its Link-provided Passport portal.
+Link monitor CDS prices as part of their creditworthiness service to local authorities and the Authority has access to this information via its Link-provided Passport portal.